interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

   - Description: “Amount sent through the network”.
   - This amount metric increases by the amount sent in each ILP packet.
 - `ilp_pay_time_ms` - Histogram metric
-  - Description: “Time to complete an ILP payment
+  - Description: “Time to complete an ILP payment”
   - This histogram metric records the time taken to make an ILP payment.

 **Note**: The current implementation only collects metrics on the SENDING side of a transaction.
 Metrics for external open-payments transactions RECEIVED by a Rafiki instance in the network are not collected.